tommywu052/Thermal_MaskAI_mirror/Jetson/README.md

 4. Also, take note of your **{resource group name}** for the ResourceGroup you created earlier

 # Step 2 (Jetson): Create docker container image
-1. Flash your Nvidia Jetson device with [JetPack 4.2.2](https://developer.nvidia.com/jetpack-422-archive) (follow the steps in this link)
+1. Flash your Nvidia Jetson device with [JetPack 4.2.2](https://developer.nvidia.com/jetpack-422-archive) (follow the steps in this link, **will require an Ubuntu Host Computer**)
 2. Make sure your Jetson Device is connected to the internet (cable preferably, WiFi not advised), and on the upper right corner of the Ubuntu Desktop, set powermode to **0: MAXN**
 3. Open up ubuntu Terminal on our Jetson Device
 4. Edit docker daemon.json: